yanfeng98/fork-deepwiki-open/README.md

 For detailed instructions on using DeepWiki with Ollama and Docker, see [Ollama Instructions](Ollama-instruction.md).

-> 💡 **Where to get these keys:**
-> - Get a Google API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
-> - Get an OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
-> - Get Azure OpenAI credentials from [Azure Portal](https://portal.azure.com/) - create an Azure OpenAI resource and get the API key, endpoint, and API version

 ### Option 2: Manual Setup (Recommended)

 #### Step 1: Set Up Your API Keys